Development of a real-time tritium-in-water monitor: Characterization and measurements

 The teflon tube containing the fibers was positioned and coupled to the PMTs using Saint-Gobain BC-630 silicone grease.
-A \textsuperscript{55}Fe source was chosen due to its $\gamma$ emission of 5.9\,keV that sits in the region-of-interest for tritium detection.
+In order to characterize the prototype using coincidence mode, a $\gamma$ source was used due to its energy peak for the sake of results interpretation.
+A \textsuperscript{55}Fe source was chosen$E_{\gamma} = $5.9\,keV) which is close to the energy deposition peak for a in-water tritium source ($\sim$5\,keV according to the work presented in \cite{Azevedo2020}).
 Due to the strong attenuation by the materials for the $5.9$\,keV $\gamma$ photons, the source had to be placed inside the teflon tube in between the fibers and close to one of the windows.
 Owing to the presence of the source inside the sensing module, the measurement was performed without water.
-The acquisition scheme was similar to the previous measurement using the coincidence mode with an external trigger.
+The acquisition scheme was similar to the previous measurement but this time using an external trigger produced by the described electronics circuit.
+With the external trigger, just signals in time coincidence will be digitized (coincidence mode).
+This technique allows to remove the influence of the electronic noise and the signals produced by the PMTs self-emission.
 In Figure \ref{FIG:7a} the acquired pulse-height distributions of each PMT and their sum is presented.
 It is observed that PMT2 presents its peak at higher values relative to PMT1.
 This effect is explained by a higher PMT gain and by the source position which was located close to it, resulting in a lower photon attenuation relatively to this PMT.
 The second observation that must be addressed is the tail observed in each PMT distribution that is also present in the energy sum histogram.
 In order to understand the pulse-height distribution a simulation of the 5.9\,keV $\gamma$ photons was performed using the GEANT4 code described in \cite{Azevedo2020}.
 The previous code was changed so that the fibers were surrounded by air, the source positioned between the fibers and close to the respective PMT.
 The PMTs signals were simulated by a uniform sampling of the experimental single-electron distributions presented in Figure \ref{FIG:6a}.
 For each simulated $\gamma$ photon detection, the number of produced optical photons was computed.
 The signal of each optical photon was obtained by a random sample taken from the measured distributions and summed for all the optical photons in a single event.
 In Figure \ref{FIG:7b} the results of the study are presented where we can observe a good agreement between the shape of the experimental and simulated distributions.
 The simulated distributions present lower standard deviations that can be related to the absence of electronic noise and residual light as shown in Figure \ref{FIG:6}, that was not included in the simulation.
 The effect of the source position is observed on the relative peaks' position of each PMT.
 In the simulated results the tail on the right side of the peaks is also observed.
 This tail is explained by the distribution of detected photons per event presented in the inset of Figure \ref{FIG:7b}.